 The award will consist of the income from a trust fund and a certificate.
 The financial value of the prize may vary, but it is expected that it will be approximately $5,000 and that it will be awarded every three years.
 Travel expenses related to conferment of the award will be reimbursed.

-A nominee must not have passed their 40th birthday on April 30 of the year in which the award is presented, and will have done outstanding chemical experimental work in the field of catalysis or high pressure.
-If experimental investigations in these fields have been abandoned to such a degree that no outstanding results have been achieved, then the award may be given for highly meritorious work in a closely allied field of chemistry.
+A nominee must not have passed their 40th birthday on April 30 of the year in which the award is to be presented and will have done outstanding chemical experimental work in the field of catalysis or high pressure.
+If experimental investigations in these fields have been abandoned to such a degree that no outstanding results have been achieved, the award may be given for highly meritorious work in a closely allied field of chemistry.

 Special weight will be given to independence of thought and originality.
-The award may be made for investigations carried out in any country and without consideration of nationality.
-Preference will be given to American chemists.
+The award may be made for investigations carried out in any country and without consideration of nationality, but preference will be given to American chemists.
 The award will be granted regardless of race, gender, religion, ethnicity, nationality, sexual orientation, gender expression, gender identity, presence of disabilities, and educational background.